ofZach/MIT_DrawingPlusPlus/notes/notes.md

 ### Code examples

-* mixDrawings: in this example the drawing settings are white lines over gray background.
+* mixDrawings: This example features linear interpolation between lines.
+The drawing settings are white lines over gray background.
 You can draw a new white line with mouse press and dragging, and at any given time, the app only displays the most recent two drawn lines, plus a third line which bounces back and forth between the two that you have drawn, doing a linear interpolation between them, which is achieved by resampling both of the original lines using the same samping size.

 ![mixDrawings.gif](assets/mixDrawings.gif "An animation of mixDrawings")

-* angleLengthLine:
+* angleLengthLine: this example features lines curling and uncurling.
+The drawing settings are white lines over black background.
+You can draw a new white line with every mouse press and dragging.
+At any give ntime, the app displays all the lines drawn so far, which go from their original state, through being a straight line, and becoming their opposite in terms of curvature.
+This is achieved by thinking of every line as a succession of straight lines, and manipulating the relative angles between them, oscillating between their original value and the complementary one, becoming a straight line in between.

 ![angleLengthLine.gif](assets/angleLengthLine.gif "An animation of angleLengthLine")